Skip to content

 Subaru Trailseeker off-road

 Subaru's second electric model – after the Solterra SUV – is going to launch in the UK in 2026. it's going to be an electric estate car with a similar look to the current Outback.
-Like the Outback, the Trailseeker (which might have a different name on our shores) has drive modes for snow/dirt and deep snow/mud, plus hill-descent control and rugged plastic body cladding.
+Originally this electric estate was going to be called the Trailseeker, but it's been renamed as the E-Outback for Europe.
+Like the Outback, the E-Outback has drive modes for snow/dirt and deep snow/mud, plus hill-descent control and rugged plastic body cladding.
 An e-motor on each axle gives permanent, symmetrical all-wheel drive, and there's 210mm of ground clearance.

 Denza Z9GT